-Making Stars Physical: John Herschel’s Stellar Astronomy (University of Pittsburgh Press, forthcoming).
+Making Stars Physical: The Astronomy of Sir John Herschel (University of Pittsburgh Press, forthcoming).

 Papers & Articles:

 Entry on “Pierre-Simon de Laplace,” in Dictionary of Christianity and Science (Zondervan, 2017).

 “‘Land-marks of the Universe’: John Herschel Against the Background of Positional Astronomy,” Annals of Science 72.4 (2015): 417–34.
 (2014 Prize Essay, also available online.)

 “How Bright Planets Became Dim Stars: Planetary Speculations in John Herschel’s Double Star Astronomy,” Endeavour 38 (2014): 27–34.

 “‘These Divine Animals’: Physicality of the Stars in Platonic and Aristotelian Thought,” Newberry Essays in Medieval and Early Modern Studies, Vol. 7: Selected Proceedings of the Newberry Center for Renaissance Studies 2013 Multidisciplinary Graduate Student Conference (2013): 35–40.

 “Divine Animals: Plato, Aristotle, and the Stars,” Mercury 42.3 (Summer 2013): 28–33.